 - Work around the circumference of your model, focusing your dry brush highlights on the top of the model, creating a gradient downward.

-Take a look at this video for how to dry brush miniatures.
+Take a look at this zenithal dry brushing article or the video below for how to dry brush miniatures.

 What is the best airbrush for zenithal highlighting miniatures?